SAEMF/Resident and Medical Students (RAMS) Research Grant

 PURPOSE OF THE AWARD

-A current emergency medicine resident/medical student with an interest in emergency medicine that is mentored by an emergency medicine faculty member.
+Applicants must be a current emergency medicine resident or medical student with an interest in emergency medicine that is mentored by an emergency medicine faculty member.

 Greater consideration will be given to:

 - Previous Grants and Research Experience and Publications